-These features of the effective potential $\tilde U_q$ for different $q$ and $\epsilon$ are illustrated in Fig. \ref{f:Uq05}-\ref{f:Uq4}.
-It is seen that for $q\le 1$ the effective potential $\tilde U_q$ has the same shape as for $q=0$ (see Fig. \ref{f:1}), and the analysis of MRI modes remains the same.
-For $q>1$, a minimum $x_2<x_{\min}<1$ appears, and the unstable energy levels should be sought for between two turning points for the corresponding effective energies $\tilde E=-k_zr_0^2$.
-Unlike the case $q=0$, there is a minimum energy $\tilde E_{\min}=\tilde U_q(x_{\min},\epsilon,q)$.
+These features of the effective potential $\tilde U_q$ for different values of $q$ and $\epsilon$ are shown in Fig.~\ref{f:Uq05}-\ref{f:Uq4}.
+It can be seen that for $q\leq 1$, the effective potential $\tilde U_q$ has the same shape as for $q=0$ (see Fig.~\ref{f:1}), and the analysis of the MRN modes remains unchanged.
+For $q>1$, a minimum of the effective potential appears with $x_2<x_{\min}<1$, and the unstable energy levels should be sought between the two turning points for the corresponding effective energies $\tilde E=-k_zr_0^2$.
+In contrast to the $q=0$ case, there exists a minimum energy $\tilde E_{\min}=\tilde U_q(x_{\min},\epsilon,q)$.